Gris-gris (talisman): The African diaspora

-The Plaque at the grave of Louisiana Voodoo Queen, Marie Laveau.Marie Laveau's house may have been stop on the Underground Railroad where she made gris-gris for freedom seekers escaping slavery.
+The Plaque at the grave of Louisiana Voodoo Queen, Marie Laveau.
+Marie Laveau's house may have been a stop on the Underground Railroad where she made gris-gris for freedom seekers escaping slavery.

 The practice of using gris-gris, though originating in West Africa, was translocated to the Americas with enslaved Muslims, preserved and continued by practitioners of Louisiana Voodoo and Haitian Vodou.

-However, the belief evolved United States, and the gris-gris were thought to bring black magic upon their "victim."
-Enslaved Africans in the would often use the gris-gris against their owners.
-Some gris-gris have also been found in burials, suggesting it was a common practice.
+However, the belief evolved in the United States, and the gri-gri was thought to bring black magic upon its "victim."
+Enslaved Africans would often use gris-gris against their owners.
+Some gris-gris were also found in burials, suggesting their use was a common practice.
 During the period, there were also reports of slaves cutting, drowning or otherwise manipulating the gris-gris of others in order to cause harm.
 In the Cajun communities of Louisiana, gris-gris are thought to be a symbol of black magic and ill-fortune.

-In spite of the negative connotations of gris-gris, so-called Gris-Gris doctors have operated in the Louisiana Creole communities of Louisiana for some centuries and are looked upon favorably by the Black community.
-Enslaved conjure women created gris-gris to initiate slave rebellions, it was believed the spirits of the bags guided them to freedom on the Underground Railroad and shielded them from harm on their journey.
+In spite of the negative connotations of gris-gris, so-called Gris-Gris doctors have operated in the Louisiana Creole community for some centuries and are looked upon favorably by the Black community at large.
 In New Orleans, Louisiana court cases in 1773 saw slaves convicted for using gris-gris to kill their enslavers, making these some of the earliest legal mentions of Louisiana Voodoo.
+Enslaved conjure women created gris-gris to initiate slave rebellions, and it was believed that the spirits of the bags guided them to freedom on the Underground Railroad and shielded them from harm on their journey.

-In the 1800s, gris-gris was used interchangeably in Louisiana to mean both bewitch and in reference to the traditional amulet.
+In the 1800s, the word gris-gris was used interchangeably in Louisiana to mean both bewitch and in reference to the traditional amulet.
 In October 1849, authorities arrested an enslaved man for carrying a human finger wrapped in flannel, which he believed brought good luck.
 People in New Orleans often sought human remains from tombs for conjure and gris-gris, which led to disturbances of gravesites.

 In contrast, the Haiti gris-gris adhered to the original West African intent and was thought to be an amulet with good intentions in Haitian Vodou.
 The gris-gris is also used in Hoodoo, an African American spiritual tradition.
 In this context, a gris-gris is meant to represent the self.